This is the multi-page printable view of this section. Click here to print.

 Before you get started

-You must have a OCM environment setuped.
-You can also follow our recommended quick start guide to set up a playgroud OCM environment.
+You must have an OCM environment set up.
+You can also follow our recommended quick start guide to set up a playground OCM environment.

 And then please install the Prometheus-Operator in your hub cluster.
 You can also run the following commands copied from the official doc: